The Former Yasuda garden is a Daimyo garden in Sumida Ward, Tokyo.

 The protagonist of this garden is a pond.

 Originally, it drew water from the Sumida river and represented the tides of the ocean.

 In the Edo period, it was popular to take in seawater directly from the ocean into garden ponds.

-The people were able to enjoy the changing water levels of the pond in the garden thanks to the changing tides of the ocean.
+The people were able to enjoy the changing water levels of the pond in the garden thanks to the ebb and flow of the ocean.

-The current garden ponds change the water level by an underground reservoir tank to achieve the same effect.
+The current garden ponds change the water level with an underground reservoir tank to achieve the same effect.

-The trace of the gate of the Edo period still remains.
+The trace of the gate of the Edo period remains.